Error message

 totrue

-If the line is already set to true
+Note: If the value in the line mentioned above is already set as true

-you may have another plugin or server configuration which is suppressing the error output.
+, another extension, plugin, or server configuration may be suppressing the error output.

 Contact your host

-↑ Back to topSince this is a server-level error often you’ll find more details in server error logs.
-Your web host can usually help you find these if they’re available.
+↑ Back to topSince this is a server-level error, you’ll often find further details in server error logs.
+Your hosting provider can usually help you find these if they are available.